masesgroup/JCOReflector/README.md

 ## The project

-JCOReflector produce a set of **.NET wrapper for Java** as JARs that are available for download.
+JCOReflectorEngine produces a set of **.NET wrapper for Java** as JARs that are available for download.
 It's simple to use: you only need to reference JCOReflector.jar in the class-path and use the .NET API within your Java projects like exposed in the example section.

 The core of the project is the innovative JCOReflector, a reflection engine which automatically writes Java classes using .NET class reflection.
 JCOReflector can be used to reflects any .NET assembly (even assembly outside the Microsoft ones) into JARs.